markkolich/kolich-httpclient4-closure/README.md

 final Gson gson = ...; // Get a GSON instance.

 // Send the POST, and if the request is successful, use the GSON instance
-// to unmarshal the response body to a valid YourType object. final HttpResponseEither<HttpFailure,YourType> g = new GsonOrHttpFailureClosure<YourType>(client, gson, YourType.class)
+// to unmarshall the response body to a valid YourType object. final HttpResponseEither<HttpFailure,YourType> g = new GsonOrHttpFailureClosure<YourType>(client, gson, YourType.class)
     .post("https://api.example.com/resource.json");